 In case your oiler is producing excess oil, turn off the engine and remove the spark plug.
 Slightly turn the regulating bolt to the left and wipe the guide bar and the chain with a soft, dry rag.
 This should reduce the amount of oil produced and also get rid of the oil which had dripped on the guide bar.

 If the oil produced is insufficient, adjust the oiler setting by turning the adjusting screw to the right.
 This should allow more oil to get to the chain and the guide bar.

 If the above fixes do not work or oiler problems keep recurring, this could indicate that your oiler may be damaged.
 In this case, the only solution would be to replace the oiler before it causes irreversible damage to the engine of the chainsaw.

-How Much Oil Does Your Chain and Guide Bar Require?
+How Much Oil Does Your Chain And Guide Bar Require?

-As you have seen above, too little or too much oil is not good for your chainsaw and either of these situations will cause problems for you.
+As you have seen above, too little or too much oil is not good for chainsaw and either of these situations will cause problems for you.
 Again, the amount of oil required may vary depending on the size of your guide bar and the cutting jobs you use your chainsaw for.

 You will need to slightly adjust the amount of oil your oiler produces if you happen to change or replace your guide bar and chain to a bigger or smaller size.
 As you continue to use the chainsaw, you will be able to determine the adjustments that are needed for your new chain and guide bar.

 Always ensure that you use the best kind of oil that is recommended for your guide bar and chain model.